CtrlK

 Completeness

-Clearly answers both what (diagnose issues, refactor callback code, guide migration) and when ('when working with tasks, actors, @MainActor, Sendable, data races, thread safety, or concurrency-related compiler and linter warnings').
+Clearly answers both what ('Diagnose Swift Concurrency issues, refactor callback-based code to async/await, and guide Swift 6 migration') and when ('when working with tasks, actors, @MainActor, Sendable, data races, thread safety, or concurrency-related compiler and linter warnings').
 The 'when' clause is explicit with trigger conditions.

 3 / 3